znsio/specmatic-order-api-java-with-oauth/README.md

 # Specmatic Sample Application to demonstrate OpenAPI OAuth2 security scheme support
 ![Specmatic Sample Application to demonstrate OpenAPI OAuth2 security scheme support](assets/SpecmaticOAuth.gif)

-Spec: [OpenAPI Specification](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/api_order_with_oauth_v1.yaml) governing the interaction of the client with the product API.
+Spec: [OpenAPI Specification](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/api_order_with_oauth_v1.yaml) representing endpoints exposed by this application.

 This project demonstrates how to leverage OpenAPI specifications as a Contract Test with Specmatic when the specification includes [OAuth2 security schemes](https://spec.openapis.org/oas/v3.0.1#security-scheme-object) to protect the endpoints.
 We have used below tools to demonstrate the same.